Illustration of a birth control pill.

 Summary

-Plus, there’s other research showing the opposite effect—that taking birth control pills may even slightly increase muscle growth.
-So whatever decision you make, you’ll be able to build muscle.
+Plus, there’s other research showing the opposite—that taking birth control pills doesn’t affect muscle growth.
+So whatever decision you decide is best for you, you’ll be able to build muscle.

 Shane Duquette is the co-founder of Outlift, Bony to Beastly, and Bony to Bombshell, and has a degree in design from York University in Toronto, Canada.
 He's gained sixty pounds at 11% body fat and has over ten years of experience helping over 10,000 skinny people build muscle, get stronger, and gain weight.